Eadgyth/Programming-Editor/README.md

 <p>
 A text editor which can be easily set up to run source code.
 So far, built-in functions to run a program are available for code written in Java, Perl, Python, R and HTML.
-Extending the code to add support for other langauages can be reasonably easily realized too.
+Extending the source code of the editor to add support for other langauages can be reasonably easily realized too.
 <br>
 <p>
 <h4>Features for editing text are ...</h4>